 If you’re using pop-ups or sign-up forms on your landing page, make sure you optimise both by sizing all images and text correctly for mobile display.

 Keep form fields on mobile pages brief by gathering the least amount of information you need to accomplish your objective.
-At minimum, your form should ask for:
+At a minimum, your form should ask for:

 - Email address